 In many of Europe’s most picturesque cities (Rome, Florence, St. Petersburg, Edinburgh), English hotelier Rocco Forte planted the flag for exceptional hospitality.
-However, his most recent endeavour is this collection of villas, which are located on a slope above his expansive Sicilian south coast resort.
+However, his most recent endeavor is this collection of villas, which are located on a slope above his expansive Sicilian south coast resort.
 While the views of Verdura Bay enchant, the décor marries Byzantine mosaics with traditional “baglio” farming stylings (wooden beams, flat roofs, outside staircases).
 Buggies for the resort’s two championship golf courses, butler-arranged breakfasts, private pools, e-bikes, and fresh vegetables from the resort garden to prepare your own meal are just a few of the many enticing extras.
 Does caponata sound tasty?

 optimal for design

 The design philosophy behind this opulent hilltop perch close to the baroque town of Noto is space, light, and order.
-A delicate sense of tranquilly is created by polished concrete and understated artisan furnishings, while the spacious patio and saltwater infinity pool take full use of the picturesque views of the surrounding countryside.
-This was the idea of a renowned Milanese architect, and one of Dolce & Gabbana’s favourite photographers provided the monochrome pictures in the rooms to complement his work.
+A delicate sense of tranquility is created by polished concrete and understated artisan furnishings, while the spacious patio and saltwater infinity pool take full use of the picturesque views of the surrounding countryside.
+This was the idea of a renowned Milanese architect, and one of Dolce & Gabbana’s favorite photographers provided the monochrome pictures in the rooms to complement his work.
 It perfectly embodies Sicilian design.